Can You Develop A Meth Tolerance?

 Factors That Influence Tolerance To Methamphetamine

-One major factor is how often methamphetamine abuse occurs.
-The more times someone uses meth within a short time period, the higher their tolerance will become.
+• Frequency of Use: the more often someone uses meth within a short time period, the faster their tolerance will build up

-Another factor is the size and weight of the person using meth.
-In general, larger people will have to take more of the drug to feel the same effects.
+• Body Size and Weight: larger people generally need to take more of the drug to feel the same effects as smaller individuals

 How Meth Tolerance Affects The Body